mfcgrp/Creative-Coding-IDM-NYU-DM-GY-6063-Section-D-/WEEKLY_SCHEDULE.md

 ⦁	Review your work with APIs

-⦁	Work in groups with API and data
+⦁	Work in groups with API and Data or Sound and Image

 ⦁	Present Midterm Ideas and Discuss Steps

-⦁	working with libraries

 ## ⦁	Assignments